-Designers Ryan McLeod and Rich Cahill have just created a lovely sans-serif font called Apple Sans Adjective.
+Designers Ryan McLeod and Rich Cahill created a lovely sans-serif font called Apple Sans Adjective.
 Inspired by Apple’s overuse of adjectives, the font automatically censors adjectives you use in your own writing.
 I’d love to see them add adverbs to the blacklist!

 First thought, best thought

 While many scoff at Ginsberg’s famous dictum, it definitely applies to first drafts.

 When you sit down to write your first draft, it’s helpful to not be critical.
 Try to just let the thoughts flow out onto the page and see where they take you.
 You can always come back to edit later.
 If you’re busy perfecting your content before it’s even done, you’ll lose some bits of genius.

 Waiting to edit also lets you take a step back from your initial thinking and approach a revision from a more objective place.
 That’ll make it a lot easier to kill those darlings that sprang up in yesterday’s writing, but don’t really have a place in your current work.

 When you’re several days into working on a responsive design driven by dynamic content, it can be easy to forget that while you know exactly what that grid of images and headlines means, the people you’re building it for might not.